global-asp/lida-source/en/0012_going-to-work.md

 # Going to work

 ##
-The alarm clock rings.
+The alarm rings.
 It is time to get up.

 ##
 She gets up.